 We as Christians should not be rejecting all authorities, but we should be rejecting false claims to authority.
 We need to seek to please the authority of our Lord Jesus Christ by congregating together and supporting one another.

 There are many pastors, deacons, and elders out there who think Christians need to have an authorization by a certain approved organization for someone to preach the Gospel.
-I have personally known some pastors who think you need their personal authority before you should have the right to preach, and those are more common than you would think.
+I have personally known some pastors who think you need their personal authority before you should have the right to preach, and they are more common than most people would think.
 However, Jesus Christ was ALSO told He was not allowed to preach without the permission of the church leaders, and He answered them:

 And when he was come into the temple, the chief priests and the elders of the people came unto him as he was teaching, and said, By what authority doest thou these things? and who gave thee this authority?
 And Jesus answered and said unto them, I also will ask you one thing, which if ye tell me, I in like wise will tell you by what authority I do these things.
 The baptism of John, whence was it? from heaven, or of men?
 And they reasoned with themselves, saying, If we shall say, From heaven; he will say unto us, Why did ye not then believe him?
 But if we shall say, Of men; we fear the people; for all hold John as a prophet.
 And they answered Jesus, and said, We cannot tell.
 And he said unto them, Neither tell I you by what authority I do these things.